| Title: | Client Library for SpatioTemporal Asset Catalog |

 an |

-search field parameters to be provided to STAC API web service.
+search field parameters to be provided to a STAC API web service.

 These functions provide support to work with static catalogs.

-: open a STAC document from an URL.
+read_stac(): opens a STAC document from a URL.

-: opens (statically) all items referred in links
+read_items(): opens (statically) all items referred to in the links

 the link.
 This function can resolve any relative URL.